Permafrost/Tundra/README.md

       (for example, the HTTP response body).
     * `$response.type` is an optional MIME media type describing the type of `$response` returned.

+* #### tundra.content.deliver:file

+  The file protocol handler for the `Tundra/tundra.content:deliver` service, which delivers arbitrary content to a file URI destination.

+  Implements the `Tundra/tundra.schema.content.deliver:handler`
+  specification.

+* #### tundra.content.deliver:http

+  The HTTP protocol handler for the `Tundra/tundra.content:deliver` service, which delivers arbitrary content to a HTTP URI destination.

+  Implements the `Tundra/tundra.schema.content.deliver:handler`
+  specification.

+* #### tundra.content.deliver:https

+  The HTTPS protocol handler for the `Tundra/tundra.content:deliver` service, which delivers arbitrary content to a HTTPS URI destination.

+  Implements the `Tundra/tundra.schema.content.deliver:handler`
+  specification.

+* #### tundra.content.deliver:mailto

+  The email protocol handler for the `Tundra/tundra.content:deliver` service, which delivers arbitrary content to a mailto URI destination.

+  Implements the `Tundra/tundra.schema.content.deliver:handler`
+  specification.

 * #### tundra.content:discard